SuperOfficeDocs/superoffice-docs/docs/api/sales/link-sale-to-appointment-entity.md

 # so.client:                    # online, web, win, pocket, or mobile
 ---

-# How to link a sale to an appointment
+# How to link a sale to an appointment (data layer)

-This section shows how we can add a link using the ActivityLinksHelper class.
-The link to a related Sale appears in the **Links** tab of the **Appointment** dialog:
+This section shows how we can add a link using the `ActivityLinksHelper` class.
+The link to a related sale appears in the **Links** tab of the **Appointment** dialog:

 ![04][img1]